-Field trips are taken once a week in the summer, and guest speakers are invited to lecture in the Garden classrooms.
+Field trips take place once a week in the summer, and guest speakers are invited to lecture in the Garden classrooms.
 Trips may be to tour a science lab at a university or to extend the field ecology labs beyond the Garden.
-Monthly school year meetings often involve visits to colleges, college fairs, financial aid workshops, etc. Some trips taken in the past include the following:
+Monthly school year meetings often involve visits to colleges, college fairs, financial aid workshops, etc. Some past trips include the following:

 - Beaubien Woods (a work day, to remove invasive plant species [buckthorn])

 - Garfield Park Conservatory